cmikedev/sudoku/README.md

 <br />

 ### Performance (unfixed)
 * As in the testing section above, the use of Google Fonts and the background image both had a negative effect on the performance of the website.
 In real-world testing on other devices the website showed no sign of being adversely effected when being loaded.
-For that reason fixes or efficiencies have not been applied to both of these elements for this release.
+For that reason fixes or further optimization have not been applied to both of these elements for this release.
 They are being recorded as unfixed bugs as the potential for users to experience performance issues should the site be scaled up is noted.<br />
 <br />

 ### Responsiveness (unfixed)